-Pursuant to the Company's SERP, certain executives, including named executive officers, may defer eligible compensation in excess of the maximum deferral amount allowed under the terms of the Company's 401(k) Plan.
+Pursuant to the Company's Supplemental Executive Retirement Plan, certain executives, including named executive officers, may defer eligible compensation in excess of the maximum deferral amount allowed under the terms of the Company's 401(k) Plan.
 Deferral elections are made by eligible executives in December of each year for amounts to be contributed in the following year.
-Compensation that may be deferred into the SERP include employee and matching employer contributions as well as any employer discretionary profit sharing contributions to the 401(k) Plan that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
-As noted above, discretionary profit sharing contributions were discontinued in 2009.
-Payment of distributions to the participant under the SERP may be made only upon the retirement, death, disability or other termination.
-No SERP distributions may be made to a participant while still employed by Entegris.
-SERP participants are 100% vested with respect to participant and employer matching contributions; employer profit sharing contributions vest beginning after 2 years of service in 25% annual increments until the participant is 100% vested after 5 years of service.
-SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.
+Compensation that may be deferred into this non-qualified retirement plan include employee and matching employer contributions that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
+Payment of distributions to the participant under this non-qualified retirement plan may be made only upon the retirement, death, disability or other termination of employment with the Company and shall be paid in a lump sum six months following the date of such termination.
+No distributions from this non-qualified retirement plan may be made to a participant while still employed by Entegris.
+Participants are 100% vested with respect to participant and employer matching contributions.
+Participant accounts under this non-qualified retirement plan are credited with an investment return equivalent to that provided by the investment vehicles elected by the participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.

-Fiscal Year 2011 Nonqualified Deferred Compensation
+Fiscal Year 2012 Nonqualified Deferred Compensation Table

-The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2011:
+The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2012:

-Name Executive Contributions in Last FY (\$) Сог egistrant ntributions Last FY (1) (\$) Aggregate Earnings in Last FY (2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (a) (b) (c) (d) (e) (f) Gideon Argov \$ 0 \$ 12,200 \$ 859 0 \$146,790 Gregory B. Graves \$ 23,218 \$ 20,048 \$ 3,718 0 \$160,178 Bertrand Loy \$ 0 \$ 6,700 (\$12,921) 0 \$370,103 Peter W. Walcott \$ 0 \$ 10,617 \$ 5,270 0 \$459,044 John J. Murphy \$ 5,172 \$ 12,535 (\$ 2,082) 0 \$ 62,508
+Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (1) (\$) Aggregate Earnings in Last FY (2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (a) (b) (c) (d) (e) ( f ) Bertrand Loy \$21,304 \$20,171 \$56,168 0 \$467,746 Gregory B. Graves \$27,426 \$14,638 \$13,945 0 \$216,187 Peter W. Walcott \$ 0 \$ 8,995 \$34,118 0 \$502,156 Todd J. Edlund \$ 5,586 \$ 7,066 \$ 161 0 \$ 12,814 Gregory C. Morris \$ 0 \$ 5,841 \$ 0 0 \$ 5,841 Gideon Argov \$ 0 \$12,500 \$29,763 0 \$189,052

-(1) The employer matching contribution reflected in column (c) is established by an offset formula which includes contributions to the employee's 401(k) account in the calculation of the employer matching contribution under the SERP.
-The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 4 to the Summary Compensation Table above in clause (b) of that footnote.
+(1) The employer matching contribution reflected in column (c) is established by an offset formula which includes contributions to the employee's 401(k) account in the calculation of the employer matching contribution under this non-qualified retirement plan.
+The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 6 to the Summary Compensation Table above in clause (b) of that footnote.